My name is Scott Charleboix.

 “I aim to be your go to Pinterest expert.”PinArtwork

-I’ve learned a lot of information blogging over the last four 1/2 months.
+I’ve learned a lot of information blogging over the last five months.
 I would like to share with you what I’ve learned to make your learning curve faster and get you up and running to improve your blog (through Pinterest).

-One of the most valueable lessons I learned from blogging is not to get too caught up with repetitive pinning.
-I was hoping that by posting my pins to various Group Boards would help increase the Pinterest followers.
+One of the most valuable lessons I learned from blogging is not to get too caught up with repetitive pinning and not to pay too much time and attention to getting Pinterest followers.
+I was hoping that posting my pins to various Group Boards would help increase the Pinterest followers.
 However, it backfired at great expense by getting flagged by Pinterest as spam.
 I don’t agree with their decision and I don’t consider myself to be a spammer.
 None the less, this gave me the opportunity to build a Pinterest Business board the way that it should be.
 It’ll just take longer for my followers to reach the point that I was at, which was nearly 680 Followers.

 My Pinterest boards are now located at: https://www.pinterest.com/pinartwork52/boards